tomcam/m/website/docs/glossary.md

 Technically speaking HTML is also a markup language(https://en.wikipedia.org/wiki/Markup_language) but in the context of Metabuzz the term normally refers to Markdown.

+## .mb directory

+Each Metabuzz project contains a directory called `.mb` at root level.
+It's hidden on most operating systems solely to make it easier to write without distractions: if you reveal that directory there's no change in operation.

 ## Metabuzz Theme Framework